daveism/ncgis-talk-2017-resources/GitHub_step7.md

 After completing [step 6](GitHub_step6.md) lets go one step further and add our web domain to web site.
 This will make this page appear to be part of overall webpage.

 Okay you caught me.
-You might have to pay a few dollars, if you need to buy a domain I will assume you already did this so the cost remains 0.
-You might need I.T.'s help.
+You might have to pay a few dollars if you need to buy a domain.
+I will assume you already did this so the cost remains 0.
+You also might need I.T.'s help.
 But it's easy I promise.

 **On GitHub go to settings**